Who We Are

 Tanya Garnaat, Brad's wife, is an executive officer for HPA who has been faithfully serving behind the scenes since it's inception.
 Brad and Tanya have homeschooled their four children, two of whom are now graduated.

 Beverly Bishop, HPA's Business Manager, has been involved with HPA since 2004.
 She has a Bachelor of Science in Business Education from St. Cloud State University and has taught adult, college, high school, and middle school computer classes.
 She also has a published book named My Friend with Autism.
-Beverly grew up performing in community theater with her family and toured with EPIC ministries presenting the Gospel in Mime during her college years.
+Beverly grew up performing in community theater with her family and toured with EPIC Ministries International presenting the Gospel in mime during her college years.
 Beverly and her husband, Thad, homeschooled their two children.